mccoderpy/discord.py-message-components/docs/interaction.rst

       .. note::
-         A Token will be Valid for 15 Minutes so you could edit the original :attr:`message` with :meth:`edit`, :meth:`respond` or doing anything other with this interaction for 15 minutes. after that time you have to edit the original message with the Methode :meth:`edit` of the :attr:`message` and sending new messages with the :meth:`send` Methode of :attr:`channel`
+         A Token will be Valid for 15 Minutes so you could edit the original :attr:`message` with :meth:`edit`, :meth:`respond` or doing anything other with this interaction for 15 minutes. after that time you have to edit the original message with the Methode ``edit`` of the :attr:`message` and sending new messages with the ``send`` Methode of :attr:`channel`
-         (you could not do this hidden as it isn't an respond anymore)
+         (you could not do this hidden as it isn't an interaction-response anymore)

    .. method:: edit(**fields)